RightRudderLeftStick/OpenSource-VeryBigStick/README.md

 Link to Freejoy [github.](https://github.com/FreeJoy-Team/FreeJoy)

 # Changelog

+### 1.3.4
+- Added the sideplate.3mf.
+These just snap over the sides of the gimbal that are open to cover them.
+- Added the authentikit Spade grip adapter.

 ### 1.3.3
 - Added the bushplane grip as an optional single button handle for the gimbal. included in the BushPlane_Grip directory.